luque667788/cdfast/README.md

 Make sure you are using a linux 64-bit machine using .bashrc shell

 Download the folder in this repo named "install".
-Run the setup.sh script as written in the readme.md of the "install" folder This installation script should already set up everything need.
+Run the setup.sh script as written in the readme.md of the "install" folder.
+This installation script should already set up everything need.

 ## Usage